 News of such scope (as wide as the universe), news of such duration (establishing an eternal kingdom), news of such global relevance (for every people and tongue and tribe and nation), news of such great joy, that it must be preached and sung.
 For two thousand years the church has proven over and over again that the truth of Christianity cannot simply be taught, or lectured, or analyzed, or explored, or discussed or debated or shared — it must be heralded.
 It must be preached.
 It creates its own unique form of expository exultation because it is first and foremost spectacular news.

-It creates spirit-filled servants of the word who take a portion of God’s news in their hands and as they lift it up the people to see find that it is so sweet and so spectacular they dare not, they cannot merely explain it, exposit it.
+It creates Spirit-filled servants of the word who take a portion of God’s news in their hands and as they lift it up the people to see find that it is so sweet and so spectacular they dare not, they cannot merely explain it, exposit it.
 They must exult over it.
 And this expository exultation is preaching.
 And when it happens.
 People sing.

 Preaching and singing.
 Preaching and singing.
 All over the world for 2,000 years.
 Why?
 Because Christianity is not first a philosophy, not first a theology, not first a moral code, not first pattern of devotion.
 It is first news.
 Behold, I bring you good news of great joy.
 For unto you is born this day in the city of David a Savior, who is Christ the King of kings, and Lord of lords.

-Not other religion is created and sustained by news: God has acted unilaterally, singlehandedly, to save sinners.
+No other religion is created and sustained by news: God has acted unilaterally, singlehandedly, to save sinners.
 Trust him, treasure him.
 And it is all yours.
-All other religions are summed up in this: Do your best for God.
+All other religions are summed up in this: do your best for God.
 Name your prophet, pray your prayers, give your alms, keep your fast, make your pilgrimage.
 And God may look with favor on you.
 That is not good news.
 And it is not true.

 And therefore only in Christianity is there this strange and simple thing you see all around you: Preaching and singing.
 Preaching and singing.
 That’s why we do it.
 That’s the first answer: The broad one.
 The general one.